Skip to Main Content

 Adaptation grant recipients receive funding up to $2,000, in addition to in-kind assistance through the Library and the Academic Development Centre.

-Full-time faculty as well as contract faculty with confirmed courses running in the 2024-2025 academic year are eligible to apply.
+Full-time faculty as well as contract faculty with confirmed courses running in the academic year covered by the grant are eligible to apply.
 The intent is to distribute funds to maximize direct benefits to a wide range of student learners and across a diversity of disciplines.
 Faculty members may apply individually or as a course team.

 Eligible Expenses